jakobdylanc/llmcord.py/README.md

 ## Instructions
 Before you start, install Python and clone this git repo.

-1. Install Python requirements: `pip install -r requirements.txt`
+1. Install Python requirements: `pip install -U -r requirements.txt`

 2. Create a copy of ".env.example" named ".env" and set it up (see below)